Annual General Meeting

 Your opportunity to ask questions of the Board of Trustees and RSC leadership team

-Annual General Meeting - Monday 7 July 2025
+Annual General Meeting - Wednesday 8 July 2026

-We would like to invite you to the Annual General Meeting (AGM) on Monday 7 July 2025 at 6pm (UK time) either in person at Burlington House or online – look out for your personal invitation link, which we will email you.
+We would like to invite you to the Annual General Meeting (AGM) on Wednesday 8 July 2026 at 18:00 (UK time) either in person at Burlington House or online – look out for your personal invitation link, which we will email you.

-The AGM offers a great opportunity for members to ask questions of the Board of Trustees and the Leadership Team and we are keen to hear your views on our activities.
+The AGM offers a great opportunity for members to ask questions of the Board of Trustees and the Leadership Team, and we are keen to hear your views on our activities.

 Invitation to a Special Lecture

-All are welcome, and attendance will be possible both in person at Burlington House, and online using the same personal invitation link sent to you for the AGM.
+All are welcome, and attendance will be possible both in person at Burlington House and online using the same personal invitation link sent to you for the AGM.

 Reception